lichen-community-systems/Flocking/README.md

 slowly changing signals; they produce only a single sample per control period.
 Audio rate ugens produce values for every sample.

-**SynthGraphDefs** wire together unit generators and are specified in a declarative markup.
+**SynthDefs** wire together unit generators and are specified in a declarative markup.
 They're just JSON, and don't require any code or special API calls.
-Since SynthGraphDefs are declarative, they are uniquely suited to saving and sharing in plain text.
+Since SynthDefs are declarative, they are uniquely suited to saving and sharing in plain text.
 Here's a simple example of a sine oscillator ("carrier") being amplitude modulated by another sine oscillator ("mod"):